 As in all games of blackjack, a hand busts and loses when it goes over 21 (an unlimited amount of cards are allowed to be drawn), while the hand closer to twenty-one wins.
 Face cards count as ten, Aces count as 1 or 11, and numbered cards are worth their numeric value.
 Blackjack hands (21) always stand and payout 3 to 2 odds.

 Checking – also called peeking – is allowed by the dealer, which is important to note.
 If the dealer has a ten value card or an Ace showing for their up-card, they are allowed to check their hole card to see if it makes a Blackjack.
 If the dealer does in fact have a Blackjack, all bets are lost and the player does not get to act on their hand.

-If the dealer is not holding a Blackjack, play continues as usual.
+If the dealer is not holding a Blackjack, play continues as usual – beat the blackjack dealer with these tips.
 Insurance is allowed, which is only offered when the dealer’s up-card is an Ace.
 If the player takes Insurance, they will be paid 2 to 1 on their wager and insurance, which is half the amount of the initial bet, if the dealer happens to be holding a blackjack.
 Insurance will not apply to a hand that has been split after initially taking insurance.